Skip to main content

 Burukutu

-Traditional fermented beverage made from sorghum or millet, popular in Northern Nigeria.
-Slightly sour taste, low alcoholic content.
+A fermented drink made from sorghum or millet, common in northern Nigeria.
+Slightly sour, with a low alcohol content.

 beer3-5%